matijakolaric-com/django-music-publisher/docs/index.rst

 Django Music Publisher
 ++++++++++++++++++++++

-THIS IS THE DEVELOPMENT VERSION, DOCUMENTATION IS OBSOLETE.
+THIS IS THE DEVELOPMENT VERSION, DOCUMENTATION MAY BE OBSOLETE.
 SEE https://django-music-publisher.readthedocs.io/en/stable/ for the stable version.